 The Motherwell Freeway Bridge has also altered the course of the river and contributed to choking the natural flow.

-All three of these bridges now contribute to the ongoing retention of pollutants in the estuary, though, with the Wylde bridge and build up on the land sides of it forming a ‘second’ river mouth slowing down the flushing of pollutants out to sea and creating a bottle neck between it and the Motherwell bridge hindering sea water from travelling up past the village of Redhouse during the tidal exchanges.
-It is well known that sea water is a marvellous sanitiser.
+All three of these bridges now contribute to the ongoing retention of pollutants in the estuary, though, with the Wylde bridge and build up on the land sides of it forming a ‘second’ river mouth slowing down the flushing of pollutants out to sea and creating a bottle neck between it and the Motherwell bridge hindering sea water from traveling up past the village of Redhouse during the tidal exchanges.
+It is well known that sea water is a marvelous sanitiser.

 Whenever there is a large flood the ‘upper’ river mouth and the river mouth on the sea side of the N2 are flushed out and widened allowing for the sea water to travel far up the river on a high tide and do it’s cleansing work (see images at bottom).

 In the grand scheme of apartheid the planners cited Motherwell far away from established white suburbs little realising that this area would grow faster than any other and put enormous pressure on the sewage and water pipes being borne under the bridges to Motherwell.
 Add in the immense pressure on a storm water drain system and irresponsible plumbing pouring into the Swartkops River and you have a recipe for disaster.

 Whoever okayed the siting of industry along the banks of the Swartkops all the way up past Uitenhage also needs to be taken behind the bicycle shed for a bit of a spanking!
 And as for that seage treatment works slap bang in the estuary – the person/s responsible should be made to eat the product for all eternity.

 What do we need to do to remedy this?

 Well the completely greenie thing to do would be to get rid of the bridges and leave our cousins in Bluewater Bay, Amsterdamhoek, Motherwell and Coega to their own devices.